vsundramurthy/WebAtomCache/README.md

 ============

 ##Problem
-In my quick research, more than 60% of contents on a dynamic file is always static.
+In my quick research, more than 60% of contents on a dynamic file is static for a period of time.
 The content includes html tags and the static data in it.
 One way to avoid this duplicated effort of retrieving markup + data would be, using client side templates and loading data thru JSON call.
 For this approach, we might have to rewrite our frontend code a lot.
 Now the question is,